 Available Paid Student Management Positions

 - Business and Website Manager

 If you are interested in writing for The Vanguard stop by their office located in the Student Leadership & Involvement Center, S1-12.

-As the 21st century economy shifts into an increasingly demanding environment for the average American citizen, the priority of which services will remain under the faucet of federal funding has become questionable.
-In the case of Pennsylvania higher education, students are beginning to feel the effect of federal budget cut-backs: tuition prices are hiking up.
-It also seems that providing affordable education to the even the average Philadelphian youth population has become a voided generosity: public schools from several lower-class residential neighborhoods have been locked, closed, and sold for retail development.
+It seems that, as the 21st century economy shifts into an increasingly demanding environment for the average American citizen, the prioritizing on services which remain under the faucet of federal funding have been reconsidered.
+In the case of Pennsylvania higher education, students are beginning to feel the trickle-down effect of federal budget cut-backs: tuitions are hiking up.
+As though providing affordable education to even the average Philadelphian youth population has become a voided generosity: public schools from several lower-class residential neighborhoods have been locked, closed, and sold for retail development.

 A figure from the Community College of Philadelphia’s informational titled Largest Tuition Increase Ever launched in July of 2004, illustrates that: “Graduates of Community College of Philadelphia are some of the most employable residents in the city.
 A two-year degree or certificate can produce valuable workers in today’s